Introduction

 Information Gain: the “boring income” advantage

-Unique section: Myth vs Reality
+Myth vs Reality of Legit Online Income

 Myth: Legit online income is rare.